 Besides, the live jackets and snorkeling masks are usually part of the package, and they are provided by the trip service providers.

-Once you get boarded the ship, your first priority should be making yourself comfortable, because this journey is going to last for an hour, so you definitely won’t like to feel back pain or headache on your trip.
+Once you get boarded the ship, your first priority should be making yourself comfortable, because this journey is going to last for an hour, so you definitely won’t want to feel back pain or headache on your trip.

-Sit comfortably and lock your seatbelts properly, and put on your goggles so you can see thoroughly when wind pressure goes high or there’s a water splash.
+Sit comfortably lock your seatbelts properly, and put on your goggles so you can see thoroughly when wind pressure goes high or there’s a water splash.

 If you are assuming to encounter some sort of sea beast or toxic species, drop that thought because there are none.

-The Adriatic Sea and especially its dalmatian part has no such harmful species, in fact, it’s known for colorful and innocent animal species.
+The Adriatic Sea and especially its Dalmatian part has no such harmful species, in fact, it’s known for colorful and innocent animal species.